Staffan Holmin's research group

 Clinical diagnostic and interventional neuroradiology

-Clinical research is based at the Department of Neuroradiology at Karolinska University Hospital, and will continue at New Karolinska Hospital when the department relocates in 2018.
+Clinical research is based at the Department of Neuroradiology at New Karolinska University Hospital.
 Special areas of interest include pediatric neuroradiology, technical development in computed tomography (CT) and digital subtraction angiography, catheter-based chemotherapy in pediatric retinoblastoma, and thrombectomy in acute ischemic stroke.

 Clinical and experimental radiochemistry